 High School Program of Studies

-Welcome to the High School Program of Studies for Albemarle County Public Schools (ACPS).
+Welcome to the High School Program of Studies for Albemarle County Public Schools (ACPS) for the 2023-24 school year.
 This online, interactive guide serves as a tool to assist students with course selections and long-term educational and career planning.
 Each January, school counselors, in collaboration with parents and teachers, assist each student in planning a program of study and selecting courses for the next school year.

 The content in this online guide is updated on an as-needed basis.
-A printable PDF version is produced annually: Guide to High School Credit Courses (January 19, 2021).
+A printable PDF version is produced annually: 2022-23 High School Program of Studies (October 26, 2022).

 Piloted in 2019-20 and expanded in 2020-21, ACPS allows students the opportunity to participate in unique courses and explore career pathways of interest at a location other than their base high school.
 In this scenario, students maintain their base high school status for sports and extracurricular activities.

-By eliminating geography from the equation, ACPS is expanding student access to our current academies and newly-developed programs like the National Defense Cadet Corps, the Early College Scholars Degree Program, and the Information and Communication Technology Academy.
+By eliminating geography from the equation, ACPS is expanding student access to our current learning communities and newly-developed programs like the National Defense Cadet Corps, the Early College Scholars Degree Program, and the Information and Communication Learning Community.